Kerala Style Peas Masala Curry

 roasting coriander seeds and red chili

-Add the green peas, salt and about a cup of water and let the green peas cook until tender.
-If using fresh green peas, cook it separately and then use.
+• Add the green peas, salt, and about a cup of water, and let the green peas cook until tender.
+If using fresh green peas, cook them separately and then use them.

 process shots to make peas masala

-Once the green peas are cooked and soft, add the coconut milk.
-Once you add the coconut milk, reduce the flame to the lowest and let the curry come to gentle boil.
+• Once the green peas are cooked and soft, add the coconut milk.
+Once you add the coconut milk, reduce the flame to the lowest and let the curry come to a gentle boil.

 Adding coconut milk to peas masala gravy